 - You can call Customer Service. - For information on the quality program for your specific health plan, call Customer Service.
-You may also access this information via the website (uhcmedicaresolutions.com/resources/ma-pdp-information-forms.html).
-Select, "Commitment to Quality." - You can call the SHIP.
+You can also access this information online at uhc.com/medicare/resources.html.
+Open the Additional Medicare information and forms section and select Find information.
+Then select Other resources and plan information and then Commitment to quality. - You can call the SHIP.
 For details, go to Chapter 2, Section 3. - You can contact Medicare. - You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
-(The publication is available at: medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) - Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
+(The publication is available at: - medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) - Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).